 - 270 hours to receive six (6) semester hours of course credit.

 The internship hours must be worked during the semester in which credit is awarded.
 You will be allowed to register for a maximum of fifteen (15) semester hours (including internship hours) during the semester of your internship.
-Download the COBA Internship Program packet to view the remaining guidelines and requirements for internships.
+Download the College of Business Administration Internship Program packet to view the remaining guidelines and requirements for internships.